joedlopes/darc-rpc/README.md

-# darc-rpc (d'Arc RPC)
+# darc-rpc (d'Arc RPC) :bow_and_arrow:

 Simple, lightweight, cross-platform, header-only, single header RPC written in C++ 11 and TCP sockets.

-The main goal of this project is to provide an introduction about network communication, especially TCP sockets, by implementing a simple remote procedure call (RPC) library for cross-platform (Linux :penguin:, macOS, Windows).
+The main goal of this project is to provide an introduction about network communication, especially TCP sockets, by implementing a simple remote procedure call (RPC) library for cross-platform (Linux :penguin: :arch: :ubuntu:, macOS :mac:, Windows :windows:).

 Besides this educational purpose, it can be used as interface to communicate with constrainted hardware (embedded systems: Raspyberry Pi, low-power CPU, and MPSoC FPGA), where installing a big RPC library is not ideal.

 Another point is to provide a model like :robot: ROS nodes communication, I love ROS2 :revolving_hearts:, but sometimes I just want a simple publisher/subscriber without installing an entire distribution.

 ## Usage

-You can use the single header (darc-rcp.hpp) or either use the header separetely.
-Here, for simplification, I use the single header.
+You can just copy the single header (darc-rcp.hpp) to your project or either use the headers separetely.
+In the following examples, I use the single header:

 ### Define a Serializable message